0x7FFFFFFFFFFFFFFF/sql-docs/docs/t-sql/statements/bulk-insert-transact-sql.md

 #### ORDER ( { *column* [ ASC | DESC ] } [ ,... *n* ] )

 Specifies how the data in the data file is sorted.
 Bulk import performance is improved if the data being imported is sorted according to the clustered index on the table, if any.
-If the data file is sorted in a different order, that is other than the order of a clustered index key or if there's no clustered index on the table, the ORDER clause is ignored.
+If the data file is sorted in an order other than the order of a clustered index key, or if there's no clustered index on the table, the `ORDER` clause is ignored.
 The column names supplied must be valid column names in the destination table.
 By default, the bulk insert operation assumes the data file is unordered.
 For optimized bulk import, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] also validates that the imported data is sorted.

 *n* is a placeholder that indicates that multiple columns can be specified.